 - Copy your latest animation scene file ("PerryShot1.mb") to an entirely new name for lighting ("PerryShot1_lighting.mb") BEFORE adding any lights.
-This ensures that if your file goes bad you can still salvage your animation from your old animation file. - Use full-valued colors for your lights.
+This ensures that if your file goes bad you can still salvage your animation from your old animation file. - Once you've set up lights in one scene, select them, do Export Selected, and save the lights in a difference scene file.
+Then, reference this new file back in to the original.
+Reference your lighting rig in any scenes that need it. - Use full-valued colors for your lights.
 Set the brightness of the light with the "intensity" option, not the color. - Never use an R, G, or B value of 0 when choosing colors.